Conformal Invariance of Spin Correlations in the Planar Ising Model: Proofs of the main convergence Theorems , and for discrete spinors

-(iii) This is essentially a special case of Theorem~3.13 in~\cite{chelkak-smirnov-i} which claims the convergence of discrete Poisson kernels normalized at some inner point to their continuous counterparts.
-The fact that our domain is unbounded plays no role here since the positive discrete harmonic function $\vartheta(\delta)^{-1}\mathrm{hm}_{\left\{ a+\frac{3\delta}{2}\right\}}$ is uniformly bounded in any annulus $z:r\le|z-a|\le R$, $0<r<R$.
-Indeed, if it is big at some point $v$ in the annulus, then, by the maximum principle, it is also big along some nearest-neighbor path running from $v$ to $a+\frac{3\delta}{2}$.
-The discrete harmonic measure of such a path as seen from $a+1$ is bounded from below by a constant, leading to a contradiction, since our function equals $1$ at this point by definition of $\vartheta(\delta)$.
-In particular, $\vartheta(\delta)^{-1}\mathrm{hm}_{\left\{ a+\frac{3\delta}{2}\right\}}$ is uniformly bounded near any circle around $a$, and so everywhere outside this circle too, thus preventing appearance of the term $\Re\mathfrak{e}\,{\sqrt{z-a}}$ in the limit (which corresponds to the mass at $\infty$ and plays a crucial role in the proof of Lemma~\ref{def_r_delta} given below). \end{proof}
+(iii) This is essentially a special case of \cite[Theorem~3.13]{chelkak-smirnov-i} which claims the $C^1$-convergence of discrete Poisson kernels normalized at some inner point to their continuous counterparts.
+The fact that our domain is unbounded plays no role here as, for any $r>0$, the positive discrete harmonic functions $f_a^\delta:=(\vartheta(\delta))^{-1}\mathrm{hm}_{\{\ato+\delta\}}^{\X}$ are uniformly bounded in the annulus $\{z:|z-a|\ge r\}$.
+Indeed, if $f_a^\delta$ is big at some point $v$ in this annulus, then, by the maximum principle, $f_a^\delta$ is also big along some nearest-neighbor path running from $v$ to $\ato\!+\delta$.
+Since the discrete harmonic measure of such a path as seen from $a+1$ is bounded from below (by a constant depending on $r$ but not on $\delta$), this leads to a contradiction with $f_a^\delta(a+1)=1$. \end{proof}